WYNOPOLY AQUAPULSE - CYCLING

 Cycling is a great way to get some fresh air and a break from the daily routine, the Werribee River offers some wonderful views as you roll along.
 If you are looking for any other new trails jump onto on Wyndham’s Cycling/ Walking page.

-Bit wet outdoors?
+Bit wet for a ride?

 WynActive deliver a range of indoor cycle classes suitable for all fitness levels ranging from 30-45 minutes.
 AquaPulse also deliver a female-only cycle class.
 Check out the full schedules below to find a suitable class time: